 - Committees with Standing Authority in Addition to Those Created in the Constitution

 The Academic Policies Committee shall review and make recommendations to the Senate on admission and retention standards, curriculum, transfer requirements, academic advising, academic discipline, high school relations, residence requirements, non credit academic programs, and related matters.

 The Academic Support Committee shall review and make recommendations to the Senate on the academic aspects of support activities such as Computer Services, centers for teaching excellence, writing laboratories, other similar support activities and the allocation of fiscal resources for these activities.

 - Faculty Policies Committee

-The Faculty Policies Committee shall review and make recommendations to the Senate on academic freedom and responsibility, the Faculty Handbook, faculty salaries and benefits and on all policies and procedures, including appeals, pertaining to faculty appointment, dismissal, promotion, and tenure.
+The Faculty Policies Committee shall review and make recommendations to the Senate on academic freedom and responsibility, the Faculty Handbook, and on all policies and procedures, including appeals, pertaining to faculty appointment, dismissal, promotion, and tenure.